Silas Green from New Orleans

+Partial poster for Silas Green from New Orleans, from a mid-1940s printing plate by Hatch Show Print.

 Silas Green from New Orleans was an African-American owned and run variety tent show that, in various forms, toured the Southern States from about 1904 through 1957.
 Part-revue, part-musicomedy, part-minstrel show, the show told the adventures of short, "coal-black" Silas Green and tall, "tannish" Lilas Bean.
 There was never a Silas Green nor any notable connection to New Orleans.
 "Silas Green" was a fictional character created by the show's original writer, Salem Tutt Whitney.

 History

 The show was originally conceived, scored, and written by vaudeville performer Salem Tutt Whitney.
 The song "Silas Green from New Orleans" debuted around 1908 in a revue by the Black Patti Troubadours, in New York.
 The Tutt Brothers, Whitney and J. Homer Tutt, were a comedic duo in the Troubadours show.